cam-digital-hospitals/dtpoc/README.md

 ```

 Note: This will break for PV/PVC modification as they are immutable.

-You can delete pods using `kubectl delete pod -l app=app-name`
+You can delete pods using `kubectl delete pod -l app=app-name` (useful for deployments that do not restart on config change)

 ### Cleanup